AuHau/ipfs-publish/docs/index.md

 * go-ipfs daemon
 * UNIX-Like machine with public IP

+!!! warning 'Web server warning'
+    This tool is shipped with a basic web server that is mainly meant for a development environment and is a single-threaded based, hence it is not meant for heavy load.
+As I am not expecting that this tool would scale big it should be sufficient to use.
+If you would have the need you can deploy it with some production-scale webserver that supports the `ASGI` protocol.
+The `ASGI` app can be found in `publish.http:app` package.

 ### pip

 You can install ipfs-publish directly on your machine using `pip`: